ElektraInitiative/libelektra/doc/dev/backend-plugins.md

 During the `init` phase the backend plugin is called with:

-- A key `parentKey` whose name is the parent key of the mountpoint and whose value is an empty string.
+- A key `errorKey` whose name is `/` and whose value is an empty string.
   The key name and value of this key are read-only.
-- A keyset `ks` containing the mountpoint definition.
+- A keyset `definition` containing the mountpoint definition.

 TODO: how does the backend plugin get access to the other plugins?
 Maybe, just add a plugins/# array into `ks` containing keys with `Plugin *` values?